-5.5.4 Required Information for Postmortem Records
+5.8.1 Required Information for Postmortem Records

 - A. Each resulting postmortem record captured by personnel in the Friction Ridge Discipline will contain the following information: - 1.
 Available biographical or physical information of the deceased. - 2.
-Signature of individual(s) recording prints. - 3.
+Acknowledgement (e.g., signature) of individual(s) recording prints. - 3.
 Date the prints were recorded. - 4.
 Any additional information deemed necessary (e.g., Medical Examiner number, dermal print). - 5.
-Laboratory number, if applicable. - 6.
-The source of each postmortem print(s) (e.g. finger number), if known. - 7.
+Laboratory number. - 6.
+The source of each postmortem print(s) (e.g., finger number), if known. - 7.
 Notations if any parts (i.e., fingers or palms) are missing, damaged, or unable to be printed.